komoot/photon/README.md

  ```
 * Go to http://localhost:5001/ and test it!

+## Metrics

+Photon comes with a python suite to test search relevance.

+First, install pytest: `pip install pytest`, then `cd test`, and run `py.test`.

+If we want to run only a subset of the tests, run `py.test -m iledefrance` for example.

 ## Licence
 _Photon_ software is open source and licensed under [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0)